holgerm/Old_GeoQuest-Client-Android/QV_GQ_Specification/docs/Home.md

 [You find further documentation on actions here](Actions.md).

-## Missions ##
+## Pages ##

-Missions are coherent interactions that the user performs with the device, often on screen, sometimes involving other device features such as the camera.
+Pages (formerly called missions) are coherent interactions that the user performs with the device, often on screen, sometimes involving other device features such as the camera.
 The whole quest can be perceived as a flow of missions.

 Examples for missions are: